King Edward VI Grammar School, Chelmsford

 Admissions

-Distance and catchment rules matter at every school here.
-These schools are very competitive.
+Distance and catchment rules matter at many of these schools.
+Several of the schools here are very competitive.

-Southend-on-Sea has 4 grammar schools, including Westcliff High School for Boys Academy, Westcliff High School for Girls, and 2 more schools.
-Families here see both boys' and girls' schools.
+Southend-on-Sea has 4 grammar schools, including Westcliff High School for Boys Academy, Westcliff High School for Girls, and 2 more schools, with both boys' and girls' schools.

 Chelmsford is a two-school cluster through King Edward VI Grammar School, Chelmsford and Chelmsford County High School for Girls.
-Together they give families girls' and co-ed options.
+Together they provide girls' and co-ed options.

 Colchester is a two-school cluster through Colchester Royal Grammar School and Colchester County High School for Girls.
-Together they give families both boys' and girls' schools.
+Together they provide both boys' and girls' schools.

 FAQ